runlikeforrestgump/emacs/README.md

   M-x calc-rotate-binary</dfn></dt>
   <dd>Rotate a number one bit to the left.
 The leftmost bit is dropped off the left and shifted in on the right.</dd>
 </dl>

-# Editing

-TODO

-# Customisation

-## Mode Line

-In your ~/.emacs/init.el:

-* Show the size of the buffer: <code>(size-indication-mode t)</code>.
-* Show the column number of point: <code>(column-number-mode t)</code>.
-* Show the current time: <code>(display-time-mode t)</code>.
-* Show your computer's battery charge: <code>(display-battery-mode t)</code>.

-If you're using display-time-mode, then you can have the word "Mail" appear when you have unread email.
-Set <code>display-time-mail-directory</code> to the directory to check for unread email (any nonempty regular file in the directory is considered as unread email); for example, I use [mutt](http://www.mutt.org) and would add the following to my ~/.emacs.d/init.el: <code>(setq display-time-mail-directory "~/.mutt/mail/INBOX/new")</code>.

-You should use 24-hour time format (don't you dare call this military time; 24-hour time is the most commonly used time format in the world and it makes a lot of sense and is heavily used outside the military and didn't even originate with the military).
-Add the following to your ~/.emacs.d/init.el: <code>(setq display-time-24hr-format t)</code>.

-You can customise the format of the mode line by modifying the <code>mode-line-format</code> variable.
-Read its documentation (<code>C-h v mode-line-format</code>) for help on modifying it.

-## Minibuffer

-Delete duplicates from the minibuffer history list: <code>(setq history-delete-duplicates t)</code>.